Middle Fork Boise River

 Daily Bag Limits

 The following daily bag limits apply to all waters within each region except as modified in the Special Rules.
-The possession limit is 3-times the daily bag limit after the second day of the season.
+The possession limit is 3-times the daily bag limit.

 Special Rules